omotodun2002/Ceres/crates/ceres-cli/README.md

-# ceres-cli
+# ceres-search

 **The easy way to use Ceres.**

-`ceres-cli` is the tool you use to talk to Ceres from your computer's terminal.
+`ceres-search is the tool you use to talk to Ceres from your computer's terminal.
 It makes it simple to start "harvesting" data and searching for information.

 ### What you can do
 * **Start a Harvest:** Command Ceres to begin syncing data from various web portals.